For Immediate Release

 More information about the Scott Wright Student Essay Contest is available at www.nisod.org/sec.
-More information about the 2020 winners is available here.
-For questions about the contest or NISOD’s 2020 online convenings, contact Nicole Novelli at email@example.com or (512) 471-7545.
+More information about the 2021 winners is available here.
+For questions about the contest or NISOD’s 2021 online convenings, contact firstname.lastname@example.org or (512) 471-7545.

 NISOD provides budget-friendly, high-quality, and faculty-focused programs and resources for community and technical colleges that want to make the most of their professional development dollars.
 For over 40 years, NISOD has aligned a wide array of benefits with the needs of our members, which explains why the American Association of Community Colleges named NISOD, “The country’s leading provider of professional development for community college faculty, staff, and administrators.”

 # # #